 Why You WordPress Backup Should Be Stored Remotely

 Setting up a remote backup is crucial since storing backups on your web server can be costly in a few ways.

-First of all – if there is a data loss or hardware damage on your local server (or a zombie apocalypse), your original data and backup may both be wiped out at the same time.
-I’ve also seen this type of “double” data loss when a customer forgets to pay for their hosting account and the data gets wiped after a few months of non-payment.
+First of all – if there is a data loss or hardware damage on your local server (or a zombie apocalypse), your original data and backup may both be wiped out.
+I’ve also seen this type of data loss when a customer forgets to pay for their hosting account and the data gets wiped.

 Secondly, if you’re adding multiple backup sets to your local host, you will likely run into server storage limits that can lead to fees or outages.